-- ♦ You may take fish (except salmon, Rainbow Trout/steelhead, and char) at any time unless restricted under the terms of a subsistence fishing permit. - ♦ In the Unalaska and Adak Districts, you may obtain an additional subsistence salmon fishing permit if you can show that more fish are needed. - ♦ You must keep a record on the reverse side of the permit of subsistence-caught fish, and complete the record immediately upon taking the fish.
-This permit must be returned no later than October 31. - You may take salmon by seine or gillnet or with gear specified on the subsistence fishing permit. - In the Unalaska District, if you fish with a net, you must be physically present at all times when the net is being fished.
+- ♦ You may take fish other than salmon and Rainbow Trout/steelhead at any time.
+Rainbow Trout/steelhead taken incidentally in other subsistence fisheries may be retained for subsistence purposes. - In the Unalaska and Adak Districts, you may obtain an additional subsistence salmon fishing permit if you can show that more fish are needed. - ♦ You may not take fish by net in freshwater on Adak and Kagalaska islands. - In the Unalaska District, if you fish with a net, you must be physically present at all times when the net is being fished.